mrcbax/frwl/README.md

 Dockerfile
 ---

-The dockerfile and the ping_russia_docker.sh script has added the arguement variable to the server declaration so that it is passed and not hard set.  `SERVER="" > SERVER="$1"`
+The Dockerfile has been updated to function off of the same script by passing in the same argument for server counts.

 Docker Run